Install on Windows¶

 To remove the directory from your PATH, open Settings → System → About → Advanced system settings → Environment Variables, find Path under User variables, edit, and remove the …\Programs\kuali entry.

-If you stored API keys in Windows Credential Manager (via kuali auth login), open Credential Manager → Windows Credentials and delete the entries under the kuali-cli service.
+If you stored API keys in Windows Credential Manager (via kuali setup or kuali auth login), open Credential Manager → Windows Credentials and delete the entries under the kuali-cli service.